Anas-MG/Robot-IOT-Projects/robot_control_system/README.md

 ## Robot Control System
-#### This system idea is to build a robot controller page, Send & Recieve values from SQL database
+#### The Project goal is to build a robot controller page, to Send & Recieve values from SQL database
 #### so that we handle it's values by python and send them to ROS to control the robot
 ![Robot_controller_webpage](https://user-images.githubusercontent.com/49666154/127559186-b51c9e13-d07b-432b-8300-b6908a21af08.png)